 On your first day of treatment:

 - It is suggested that you bring someone with you who can take notes and be supportive.
 Additionally, you might want someone to drive you home the first time in case any of the medications used are sedating to you.
 Please note that we have limited space, so we ask that you bring just one person.

 - We have blankets and pillows for your comfort; you may also bring your own.
 Treatment is given in a reclining chair; we also have two rooms with beds available to patients who are not feeling well or have special needs or procedures.
 In the event that you feel you need a bed, please notify the nurse or scheduler to arrange for one.

 - Feel free to bring reading material, or laptops, for which we have free Wi-Fi access.

 - Wear warm, comfortable clothes.

 - You may bring your own snacks or lunch (if your treatment requires several hours).
 There is a cafe in the lobby of the Medical Center where everything from drinks and snacks to hot meals are available.
 Within the cancer center, we provide coffee, tea, water, juices, and crackers.

 - Unless otherwise instructed by your doctor, you are encouraged to have breakfast and take your morning medications before your treatment.

-You will be called in by one of the clinical staff members who will bring you to the lab area where your vital signs and any necessary blood samples will be be obtained.
+- You will be called in by one of the clinical staff members who will bring you to the lab area where your vital signs and any necessary blood samples will be obtained.

 The medications that will be prescribed for you can be easily obtained with our in-house pharmacy services.
 Our pharmacy staff will work with your insurance plan, and fill the prescriptions for you so they are ready before you leave.
 The pharmacy staff will also call in prescriptions and refills to a pharmacy of your choice if you prefer.
 For more information please call the medication line at 908.788.6434.